Research Triangle: Raleigh–Durham International Airport (RDU)

-Raleigh–Durham International Airport (RDU) has nonstop passenger service to 68 destinations with over 450 average daily departures, including nonstop international service to Canada, Europe, and Mexico.
+Raleigh–Durham International Airport (RDU) has nonstop passenger service to 89 destinations, including nonstop international service to Canada, Europe, and Mexico.
 It is located near the geographic center of The Triangle, 4+1/2 mi northeast of the town of Morrisville in Wake County.
 The airport covers 5,000 acres (2,023 ha) and has three runways.

 In 1939 the General Assembly of North Carolina chartered the Raleigh–Durham Aeronautical Authority, which was changed in 1945 to the Raleigh–Durham Airport Authority.
 The first new terminal opened in 1955.
 Terminal A (now Terminal 1) opened in 1981.
 American Airlines began service to RDU in 1985.

 RDU opened the 10000 ft runway, 5L-23R, in 1986.
 American Airlines opened its north–south hub operation at RDU in the new Terminal C in June 1987, greatly increasing the size of RDU's operations with a new terminal including a new apron and runway.
 American brought RDU its first international flights to Bermuda, Cancún, Paris and London.